A Visit to Isha Foundation, Coimbatore

 Special/Additional Activities

-Besides the regular activities there are many special activities that are planned almost on daily basis.
+Besides the regular activities, there are many special activities that are planned almost on a daily basis.
 Special prayers and programs are held on full moon and new moon days.
-The are regular programs of AUMkar Initiation, Isha UpYoga and Isha Kriya which are open to all.
+They are regular programs of AUMkar Initiation, Isha UpYoga, and Isha Kriya which are open to all.
 You can also witness Nada Aradhana at the Dhyanalinga temple complex twice a day.

 The details of various special programs that last 4 days to a few weeks are given on their official website.